Best iPhone 2021: We looked at all 7 models Apple sells to decide which is best

 Aside from being the biggest and heaviest iPhone, the 12 Pro Max has photo and video features not found on any other model.
 The new telephoto lens on the 12 Pro Max has a 2.5x optical zoom compared to the 2x optical zoom on the 12 Pro.
 And that extra 0.5x goes a long way.
 The main wide-angle camera on the 12 Pro Max has a larger sensor which according to Apple gets an 87% improvement in low-light capability.
 Compared to the regular iPhone 12 Pro, it's hard to notice those improvements because Apple's image processing on its other phones is so good.

-To help things further, the 12 Pro Max has sensor-based optical image stabilization instead of the lens-based OIS found on the 12, 12 Mini and 12 Pro.
-By stabilizing the sensor, you gain the equivalent of a stop of light, which again, on paper is impressive.
+To help things further, the 12 Pro Max has sensor-based optical image stabilization instead of the lens-based OIS found on the iPhone 12, iPhone 12 Mini and 12 Pro.
+By stabilizing the sensor on these iPhone 12 models, you gain the equivalent of a stop of light, which again, on paper is impressive.

 Like the iPhone 12 Pro, it also can shoot Apple ProRaw photos.
 If you can handle the size of this phone behemoth, it's worth every penny of its high price.